miheerghimire-wq/MiheerGhimire-COIT12206-2026T1-Portfolio/week4/Week04.md

 | FRR1 | 10.10.6.0/24 | via 10.10.2.2 or 10.10.3.3 depending on topology state |

 ## Key Observation

-OSPF automatically updated the path after a link failure.
-This shows why dynamic routing is useful in larger networks: it reduces manual reconfiguration and adapts to topology changes.
+OSPF automatically updated the path in case of a link failure. which demonstrates the utility of dynamic routing in larger networks: it reduce manual reconfigurability, and adapts to changes in topology.

 ## Conclusion
 Week 4 successfully demonstrated:
-- Static routing concepts and routing table viewing in Task 1
+- Concepts of static routing and viewing routing table in Task 1.
-- OSPF neighbor establishment and dynamic route learning in Task 2
+- Task 2: OSPF neighboring processes and dynamic learning of routes.
-- Automatic path change when a link became unavailable
+- Automatic change of path in case of unavailable link.